Chidlow

 What are some of the major infrastructure and planning changes likely to influence the Chidlow SA2?

-Key infrastructure and planning changes likely to influence the Chidlow SA2 include: EastLink WA (Planning); METRONET (Construction); METRONET High Capacity Signalling Program (Construction); WA Police Satellite Technology Upgrade (Completed); and Provision Of Regional-Level Sporting Facilities In Growth Areas Perth And Peel (Proposed).
+Key infrastructure and planning changes likely to influence the Chidlow SA2 include: EastLink WA (Planning); METRONET (Completed); METRONET High Capacity Signalling Program (Construction); WA Police Satellite Technology Upgrade (Completed); and Provision Of Regional-Level Sporting Facilities In Growth Areas Perth And Peel (Proposed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Chidlow SA2?